awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

 ## Sample code<a name="curator-sample"></a>

-The following sample code uses Curator and [elasticsearch\-py](https://elasticsearch-py.readthedocs.io/) to delete any index whose name contains a time stamp indicating that the data is more than 30 days old\.
+The following sample code uses Curator and the legacy [elasticsearch\-py](https://elasticsearch-py.readthedocs.io/) client to delete any index whose name contains a time stamp indicating that the data is more than 30 days old\.
 For example, if an index name is `my-logs-2014.03.02`, the index is deleted\.
 Deletion occurs even if you create the index today, because this filter uses the name of the index to determine its age\.
+If you want to try the new OpenSearch client instead of the legacy Elasticsearch one, see [opensearch\-py](https://github.com/opensearch-project/opensearch-py) on GitHub\.

 The code also contains some commented\-out examples of other common filters, including one that determines age by creation date\.
-The AWS SDK for Python \(Boto3\) and [requests\-aws4auth](https://pypi.org/project/requests-aws4auth/) library sign the requests to Amazon ES\.
+The AWS SDK for Python \(Boto3\) and [requests\-aws4auth](https://pypi.org/project/requests-aws4auth/) library sign the requests to OpenSearch Service\.

 **Warning**
 Both code samples in this section delete data—potentially a lot of data\.
 Modify and test each sample on a non\-critical domain until you're satisfied with its behavior\.

-**Index Deletion**
+**Index deletion**

 ```
 import boto3